Practice notice: Communicating by electronic mail at the Immigration Division (ID)

 Email content

-• All emails must be addressed to the ID registry in the region where the hearing is taking place.
+• All emails must be addressed to the ID registry office in the region where the hearing is taking place.

 Attached documents